 About The Two-Wheeled Tourist

 The Two-Wheeled Tourist is my way of sharing my experiences on and around my motorcycles.
-I am lucky enough to be the caretaker of two motorcycles - a 1977 BMW R100/7 - Otus - and an a 1991 R100 GS - Strix.
-Prior to the GS I also owned a 2003 BMW R1150R - Strix.
-The GS has inherited the license plate and, therefore, the name Strix.
+I am lucky enough to be the caretaker of three motorcycles - a 1977 BMW R100/7 - Otus , an a 1991 R100 GS - Strix, and a 1977 BMW R75/7 - Name TBD.
 When I think about what a motorcycle should look like, Otus comes to mind.
 Owning a GS is a long-time dream of mine - not because I long to ride off road but because I like the muscular look of the GS and the upright riding position.
-Having two motorcycles allows me to undertake bigger projects on one while I ride the other.
+Having two motorcycles allowed me to undertake bigger projects on one while I ride the other.
+Adding a third motorcycle to the workshop became a requirement for a bigger project I'll be undertaking soon so stay tuned for more!
 And remember, motorcycles are like Jello - there's always room for more!

 Where's The Two-Wheeled Tourist?